yurimarx/iris-global-editor/README.md

 This is a VSCode Plug-in to do CRUD operations over InterSystems IRIS Globals.

+## Installation procedures

+1. Go to Extensions
+2. On the Extensions tab, click the button ...
+3. Select the option install from vsix...
+4. Select the file iris-global-editor-0.0.1.vsix
+5. Go to menu View > Explorer
+6. Now a new section InterSystems IRIS Globals is available

 ## Features

 ### Treeview with InterSystems IRIS namespace global list